 The number of teachers with value-added* data has increased significantly since 2013, in part due to end-of-course tests at the high school level being used to evaluate teachers.
 The percentage of teachers with value-added data has increased from roughly 20 percent in 2013 to nearly 40 percent over the last several years.
 Growth measures over the last seven years have been similar to that of a bell curve with most educators teaching toward the middle.

 *Value-added teacher population is derived from rolling 4-year cohorts based on licensure year.

 Received Knowledge of Value-added Growth Measure

-When surveyed, the only measure where teachers, on average, disagreed with over the last seven years was whether their licensure program provided them with knowledge of the value-added growth measure.
+When surveyed, the only measure where teachers, on average, disagreed with over the last eight years was whether their licensure program provided them with knowledge of the value-added growth measure.
 In fact, resident educators in their second year were more inclined to disagree with this statement than student teachers.

 Program Preparation Satisfaction

-Teacher perceptions on the quality of their preparation programs have improved slightly over the last seven years.
+Teacher perceptions on the quality of their preparation programs have improved slightly over the last eight years.
 Looking at some of the underlying factors, most student teachers and resident educators agree that their programs prepared them with the knowledge to teach and assess their students.
 They remain positive about their field and clinical experiences, and the support they receive from their program faculty.
 Teacher candidates and resident educators have been less confident over the years when asked about Ohio-specific requirements, specifically the Ohio licensure program and Ohio school operating standards and the requirements for the resident educator program.

 Educator Preparation Provide (EPP) Performance Report Schedule